a6thmfsin/wordlists/README.md

 - 62k-directories.txt   530 KB
 - cloud-metadata-directories.txt   2 KB

-Also i recommend to check out @Orwathegodfather's wordlists, they are very good.
+Also i recommend to check out @orwathegodfather's wordlists, they are very good.